Maine Coon: History

-The Maine Coon is one of the largest domesticated cats.
-It has a distinctive physical appearance and valuable hunting skills.
-The breed was popular in cat shows in the late 19th century, but its existence became threatened when long-haired breeds from overseas were introduced in the early 20th century.
-The Maine Coon has since made a comeback, and in 2025 the Maine Coon overtook the Ragdoll, becoming the most registered cat breed with the Cat Fanciers' Association.

 Origin

 Myths

 Maine Coon cats are known to have originated in Maine.
 However, their lineage is surrounded by mystery, folk tales, and myths.
-One myth claims the Maine Coon cat is a hybrid with another animal species, such as the raccoon or bobcat.
-The second myth states the cats are descendants of Viking ship's cats, known today as the Norwegian Forest cats.
+One myth claims that the Maine Coon cat is a hybrid with another animal species, such as the raccoon or bobcat.
+Another myth suggests that the cats are descendants of Viking ship's cats, known today as the Norwegian Forest cats.
 A third story involves Marie Antoinette, the Queen of France who was executed in 1793.
-The story goes that before her death, Antoinette attempted to escape from France with the help of Captain Samuel Clough.
-She loaded Clough's ship with her most prized possessions, including six of her favorite Turkish Angora or possibly Siberian cats.
-Although she did not make it to the United States, all of her pets managed to reach the shore of Wiscasset, Maine, safely, where they bred with other short-haired breeds and developed into the modern breed of the Maine Coon.
+According to this tale, before her death, Antoinette attempted to escape from France with the help of Captain Samuel Clough, loading his ship with her most prized possessions, including six of her favorite Turkish Angora or possibly Siberian cats.
+Although she did not reach the United States, her pets supposedly arrived safely at Wiscasset, Maine, where they bred with other short-haired cats and contributed to the development of the modern Maine Coon breed.

 Science

 These myths and theories have long speculated that the long-haired Maine Coon cat has to be related to other long-haired breeds, due to their similarities in phenotype.
-This is true for the Maine Coon in particular, that it is descended from the Norwegian or Siberian Forest cat, brought to New England by settlers or Vikings.
+This is true for the Maine Coon in particular, that it is descended from the Siberian or Norwegian Forest Cat, brought to New England by settlers or Vikings.
 Phylogenetic studies showed that the Maine Coon belongs to the Western European monophyletic cat branch, but forms the closest relationship with the random-bred cat population in the Northeastern US (New York region).
-This Western European branch contains the Norwegian and Siberian Forest cat, but they fall under a different sub-branch.
+This Western European branch contains the Siberian and Norwegian Forest cat, but they fall under a different sub-branch.

-Maine Coons are descendants of cats brought to New England by Puritan settlers in the 1600–1700s, and out of the European cats they are genetically closest to cats found in the United Kingdom.
-It is not relatedness that makes them look similar to the Norwegian and Siberian Forest cats, but convergent evolution.
+Maine Coons are descendants of cats brought to New England, US, by Puritan settlers from the UK in the 1600–1700s, and out of the European cats they are genetically closest to cats found in the United Kingdom.
+It is not relatedness that makes them look similar to the Siberian and Norwegian Forest cats, but convergent evolution.
 These breeds all formed in harsh climates, in which natural selection pressures for similar qualities.
-Thick, long coats, toe and ear tufts, big bodies, and snowshoe-like big feet, are useful traits in all the harsh climates where these breeds originate.
+Thick, long coats, toe and ear tufts, big bodies, and snowshoe-like big feet are useful traits in all the harsh climates where these breeds originate.
+Since the 19th century, Maine Coons have been selectively bred for larger size, meaning modern Maine Coons are larger than they would be under natural selection alone.